Breaking Emotional Eating Habits

 So whatever it is that helps you become the most distracted is what you should do, at least at first.

-As long as it’s not eating (and is otherwise healthy), of course.
+As long as it’s not eating, obviously.

 ■ ▲ ●